Indian Navy: Rating personnel

 In the Indian Navy, the sailors are initially listed as, Seaman 2nd class.
 As they grow through the ranks they attain the highest rank of enlisted personnel, Master chief petty officer 1st class.
 Sailors who possess leadership qualities and fulfill requisite conditions in terms of education, age etc. may be commissioned through Commission worthy and Special Duties (CW & SD) scheme.

 Navy MCPO

 Indian Navy has appointed Rajendra Kumar Behera MCPO I as the first Navy MCPO on 1 May 2022.

+Recruitment and Training

+Officers

+Officers in the navy are broadly inducted through two commission categories — Short service commission and Permanent commission.

+A Permanent Commission (PC) in the navy means you can serve a full career until retirement, usually up to 60 years of age or a minimum of 20 years of service for officers.
+In contrast, a Short Service Commission (SSC) is for a fixed term, generally 10 years, extendable up to 14 years.
+After completing SSC, officers can be upgraded to PC, or get discharged from service.
+PC officers enjoy long term benefits such as CSD, pension, ECHS, etc; while SSC officers are not eligible for pension.